jmcalalang/f5-automation-toolchain-lab/docs/module6/lab1.rst

 .. note:: The repository for this container has already been downloaded to the `kafka-docker` folder.

-Navigate into the `kafka-docker` folder with command:
+Navigate into the `kafka-docker` folder with the command:

 ``cd kafka-docker/``